ktdreyer/igw-ceph-ansible/README.md

   **Workaround**: Rerun the playbook to correct preferred paths following gateway or target service restart
   **Issue**: The *rtslib* 'save_to_file' call does **not** persist alua state information in the saveconfig.json file, so when the service restarts the alua preferred setting is lost

 2. preferred paths are defined by using the name of the gateway, which assumes the gateway names resolves to the interface used for the iscsi service.
-This is a big assumption and needs to be addressed
 3. the ceph cluster name is the default 'ceph', so the corresponding configuration file /etc/ceph/ceph.conf is valid